Hostish

 • Agent must stay running.

-• Don’t host secrets in your folder.
+• Do not host secrets in your folder.

 Get started